icyphox/site/pages/blog/ig-opsec.md

 - Share your flight ticket in your story!
 I can't stress this enough!!!
 Summer/winter break?
 "Look guys, I'm going home!
-Here's where I live, and here's my flight number---feel free to track me!".
-This scenario is especially worrisome because the start and end points are known to the threat actor, and your arrival time can be trivially looked up---thanks to the flight number on your ticket.
+Here's where I live, and here's my flight number -- feel free to track me!".
+This scenario is especially worrisome because the start and end points are known to the threat actor, and your arrival time can be trivially looked up -- thanks to the flight number on your ticket.
 So, just don't.

 - Post screenshots with OS specific details.
 This might border on